How Do Plants Talk?

 Music For Growth

+Now that we know a little about how plants communicate we can explore ways to help plants grow.
 Not only does talking to your plants help them grow, but playing music for them will also aid their growth.
 Music is thought to help plant growth because of the vibrations of sound waves.
 While these vibrating sound waves promote plant growth, not all music is beneficial to plants.
 Plants “like” certain genres better than others.
 Classical music has been shown to stimulate plant growth while metal has been shown to actually produce plant death.
 Metal and rock music have stronger vibrations which disrupt plant growth, while classical produces softer vibrations.
 Plants have also been shown to lean or grow towards where the music is coming from in the same way that they lean towards the sun.

 While playing your plants music is beneficial to their growth, you should not always play music.
 Constant sound vibrations can actually hinder plant growth, so be sure to give your plants a break.
 You can make your own playlist for your plants or you can find a playlist specifically made to assist plant growth.
 The soft sounds of classical and jazz music imitate sounds found in nature like wind and birds, this then encourages plants to grow.
 Music can also open plant stomata which increases air flow to the plants.